-Although there’s some dispute over how many learning styles exist, I am going to explore 3 of the most common ones that can transform your training into engaging awesomeness!
+Although there’s some controversy and dispute over how many learning styles exist, I am going to explore 3 of the most common ones that can transform your training into engaging awesomeness!

 If you’re like me and love a good comic strip or are a sucker for paint-by-numbers, then you’ve probably got a penchant for visual learning.
 Don’t worry, we’re not alone!
 In fact, a whopping 65% of people are visual learners.
 This helps explain why infographics and video are the undisputed king and queen of content today.